MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -EnableUnusualCharactersSafetyTips
-The EnableUnusualCharactersSafetyTips parameter specifies whether to enable safety tips that are shown to recipients in messages for unusual characters in domain and user impersonation detections.
+The EnableUnusualCharactersSafetyTips parameter specifies whether to enable the safety tip that's shown to recipients for unusual characters in domain and user impersonation detections.
 Valid values are:

 - $true: Safety tips for unusual characters are enabled.